 Amarna is a fascinating historical period in ancient Egypt, related to the reigns of Pharaoh Akhenaten of the 18th Dynasty of Egypt and his wife Nefertiti and Amenhotep III (1402-1364).

-Pharaoh Akhenaten's dissatisfaction with old Egyptian tradition, eradicating all signs related to the Amun-Re cult and establishing monotheism in the country, was not welcomed by all people, especially not the Egyptian priests whose role and power was suddenly limited.
+Pharaoh Akhenaten's dissatisfaction with old Egyptian tradition, eradicating all signs of the Amun-Re cult and establishing monotheism in the country, was not welcomed by all people, especially not the Egyptian priests.
+The role of the latter power was suddenly limited.

 "Many historians claim that Akhenaten was a careless, incompetent, and unsuccessful ruler.
 Their claims are most probably based on evidence in the form of the Amarna Tablets, which contain governmental documents and correspondence confirming his incompetence."
 3